OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 # Office Scripts Code Editor environment

-Office Scripts are written in either [TypeScript or JavaScript](#scripting-language-typescript-or-javascript) and use the [Office JavaScript APIs](#office-javascript-api) to interact with an Excel workbook.
+Office Scripts are written in either [TypeScript or JavaScript](#scripting-language-typescript-or-javascript) and use the [Office Scripts JavaScript APIs](#office-scripts-javascript-api) to interact with an Excel workbook.

 ## Scripting language: TypeScript or JavaScript